 Hope this helps!
 But Stella, you take amazing shots already, maybe you dont even need the tripod ;)

 Thank you very much for your nice words!!
 Thank you also for the details!!
-However, I take many more which I don’t like:(posted almost 3 years ago
+However, I take many more which I don’t like:(posted over 5 years ago

 I’d HIGHLY suggest you to use a tripod and mirror to see the display on the camera so you’d know how you look like in the frame.
-Cheerios. <3posted almost 3 years ago
+Cheerios. <3posted over 5 years ago

 I usually set my camera on a desk or something and just put the timer on.
-I need to get a tripod ;and I’ve got a question: I know is kinda off-topic, but I’ve got Fujifilm FinePix S5700 , since I’m not an expert, could anyone tell me if this camera is good enaugh?posted over 2 years ago
+I need to get a tripod ;and I’ve got a question: I know is kinda off-topic, but I’ve got Fujifilm FinePix S5700 , since I’m not an expert, could anyone tell me if this camera is good enaugh?posted about 5 years ago

 Some tripods are really cheap!
 Got mine for $15.
 Obviously it’s not going to be made of steel but for us starting out it’s super helpful! :) Once you have enough money, invest in a cheap remote shutter.
-Natural lighting is the most flattering and also practice! :D Good luck!posted over 2 years ago
+Natural lighting is the most flattering and also practice! :D Good luck!posted about 5 years ago

-Plus, if you can’t obtain a mirror when you are in an outdoor or public environment, I would just study the frame from my digital camera for a few seconds and then determine where I should stand enough to follow the rule of thirds for my photos. :Dposted over 2 years ago
+Plus, if you can’t obtain a mirror when you are in an outdoor or public environment, I would just study the frame from my digital camera for a few seconds and then determine where I should stand enough to follow the rule of thirds for my photos. :Dposted about 5 years ago

 Make Her Feel Welcome with Chic Points